baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 and Joe Marini's [Tools for Developing on ChromeOS][57] are a good read to understand how to make the Chromebook a powerful developers tool.

+Keep in mind that the Chrome browser comes pre-packaged with Chrome Developer Tools ([DevTools][62] for short), which is a set of web authoring and debugging tools built into Google Chrome.
+I will not cover that here, but you can learn more about it at [Code School][63] for free.
+DevTools can also optimize your workflow and make life easier.

 # Quick Chromebook Introduction
 You can find thousands of apps for the Chromebook on the web to do things like create documents, edit photos, and listen to music in the browser.